Ex-Works (EXW) Meaning

 These are needed in situations where the seller is entitled to carry out the delivery process.

-Delivery point in the process of ex works is seller's factory, so the buyer’s pickup and delivery starts from the place of origin.
-Stages involve pick up from factory, delivering to port, shipping process, and then getting it delivered at his own warehouse.
+Buyer Delivery point in the process of ex work is the seller's factory, so the buyer’s pickup and delivery starts from the place of origin.
+Stages involve picking up from the factory, delivering to port, shipping process, and then getting it delivered at his own warehouse

-Risk of goods is buyer's responsibility.
+Buyer Risk of goods is the buyer's responsibility.
 Any damage of goods during the process will be borne by the buyer.
-So the decision of insuring goods rests with the buyer, and he may or may not insure the goods accordingly.
+So the decision of insuring goods rests with the buyer, and he may or may not insure the goods accordingly

 The quotation for Ex works is mostly calculated by the buyer to reduce the value, i.e., added cost imposed by sellers in the shipping process.